-Ryan Bachman graduated with a BA in History in 2012, where he won both a Truman Warner Scholarship Award and the first Herbert Janick Award for the best essay written by an undergraduate in the department.
-He received his M.A. in History from James Madison University in 2016, where his research focused on human exhibitionism in the Early American Republic.
-His publications include the forthcoming book, African-American Property Ownership in Downtown Harrisonburg, 1850-1860 and "John Mosley and the Closing of the Hampshire County Courthouse," in The New England Journal of History (2014).
+Ryan Bachman ‘12, who won both a Truman Warner Scholarship Award and the first Herbert Janick Award for the best essay written by an undergraduate in the department, received his M.A. in History from James Madison University in 2016, where his research focused on human exhibitionism in the Early American Republic.
+His publications include the forthcoming book, African-American Property Ownership in Downtown Harrisonburg, 1850-1860 and “John Mosley and the Closing of the Hampshire County Courthouse,” in The New England Journal of History (2014).
 Ryan was also a Summer Fellow at Historic Deerfield in 2012, and Executive Editor of the Madison Historical Review at James Madison University from 2015 to 2016.

 Kimberly Ballaro ’08 has started her own business.
 She is the Assistant Director of Studies and English Language Trainer and lives in Leipzig, Germany.
 Kimberly teaches adults English so that they can advance professionally and work or study abroad.

 Will Boylan ’08 teaches Social Studies at East Ridge Middle School.
 Will is also working toward his Masters degree in History at WCSU.